regislima01/terraform-module-s3/README.md

 When you inside the workspace hourly for example, you will execute the *.tfvars* with the **same name of the workspace that you're inside in**, for example, if you are in the workspace *hourly*, you must execute the command: **terraform plan -var-file="hourly.tfvars"** and then **terraform apply -var-file="hourly.tfvars"**.  *Did you get it?*

 If you are in workspace daily, your command must be: **terraform plan -var-file="daily.tfvars"** and then **terraform apply -var-file="daily.tfvars"**. *So that's it*.

-These features of S3 bucket configurations are supported:

-- Versioning
-- Lifecycle rules
-- Server-side encryption
-- Attach Policy to your bucket
-- Bucket payer

 *This code you'll be improved in the future and I'll be added more functions.*